-IGP, or Indication Géographique Protégée, took the place of the old Vin de Pays regional qualification in 2009 and is now the way through which producers can guarantee the geographic provenance of a wine.
-The identity of each IGP represents not only the area within a wine is produced, but also the quality, reputation, and often the style and grapes used.
-The IGP classification is known for great flexibility, allowing for great experimentation and creative with winemaking papprovjes and wider range of grape varieties.
+IGP, or Indication Géographique Protégée, took the place of the old Vin de Pays regional classification in 2009 and is now the way through which producers can guarantee the geographic provenance of their wine.
+The identity of each IGP represents not only the area within which a wine is produced, but also the quality, reputation, winemaking style and grapes used.
+The IGP classification is known for its flexibility, allowing for great experimentation and creativity with blends and winemaking approaches.

 Combined, the IGPs of south-eastern France produce over a third of the area’s wine and form an integral part of its viticultural wealth.

 There are nine IGPs in total.
 The Méditerranée IGP covers the south, overlapping the more localised areas of Alpilles IGP, Pays des Bouches du Rhône IGP, Vaucluse IGP and Coteaux des Baronnies IGP.
 All these are marked by a strong Mediterranean influence.

 To the North one finds the Comtés Rhodaniens IGP, within which are the Ardèche IGP, Collines Rhodaniennes IGP (‘hills of the Rhône’ in French) and Drôme IGP.
 With a more continental climate, influenced by the Massif Centrale, these denominations range from small and localised (such as Alpilles IGP with 435 hectares) to wide-reaching and flexible (such as the Ardèche IGP with 7,000 hectares and Méditerranée IGP with 11,000 hectares).